Get debt free

-An IVA allows you to consolidate all of your eligible debts into one monthly payment, so keeping on top of things is much simpler.
-The process must be handled by a licensed Insolvency Practitioner and they deal with creditors on your behalf, so you don’t have to.
+An IVA allows you to consolidate all your eligible debts into one monthly payment, so keeping on top of things is much simpler.
+A licensed Insolvency Practitioner must handle the process, and they deal with creditors on your behalf, so you don’t have to.
 During the plan, your creditors must freeze all interest and charges.

-The amount you pay will be calculated beforehand, so both you and your creditors can choose whether to agree to it.
+The amount you pay will be calculated beforehand, so you and your creditors can choose whether to agree.

 Take a look at our online IVA Calculator tool to get an idea of how much debt you may be able to write off with an Individual Voluntary Arrangement.

 Your personal circumstances will be considered (income/outgoings), and so will your total debt level.
 The proposal will then include the total amount to be paid, the amount to be written off, and the end date for your IVA.

 A typical IVA lasts around 5 years, after which you will be debt-free.